Triplet oxygen: Lewis structure

 Because the molecule in its ground state has a non-zero spin magnetic moment, oxygen is paramagnetic; i.e., it can be attracted to the poles of a magnet.
 Thus, the Lewis structure O=O with all electrons in pairs does not accurately represent the nature of the bonding in molecular oxygen.
 However, the alternative structure •O–O• is also inadequate, since it implies single bond character, while the experimentally determined bond length of 121 pm is much shorter than the single bond in hydrogen peroxide (HO–OH) which has a length of 147.5 pm.
 This indicates that triplet oxygen has a higher bond order.
 Molecular orbital theory must be used to correctly account for the observed paramagnetism and short bond length simultaneously.
 Under a molecular orbital theory framework, the oxygen-oxygen bond in triplet dioxygen is better described as one full σ bond plus two π half-bonds, each half-bond accounted for by two-center three-electron (2c-3e) bonding, to give a net bond order of two (1+2×1/2), while also accounting for the spin state (S = 1).
 In the case of triplet dioxygen, each 2c-3e bond consists of two electrons in a πu bonding orbital and one electron in a πg antibonding orbital to give a net bond order contribution of 1/2.

 The usual rules for constructing Lewis structures must be modified to accommodate molecules like triplet dioxygen or nitric oxide that contain 2c-3e bonds.
 There is no consensus in this regard; Pauling has suggested the use of three closely spaced collinear dots to represent the three-electron bond (see illustration).

 Observation in liquid state

 A common experimental way to observe the paramagnetism of dioxygen is to cool it down into the liquid phase.
 When poured between the poles of strong magnets that are close together the liquid oxygen can be suspended.
 Or a magnet can pull the stream of liquid oxygen as it is poured.
-Molecular orbital theory provides the explanation of these observations.
+The net magnetic moment of the total electron spin $S = 1$ provides an explanation of these observations.